 In January, 2016, the University of Michigan Biological Station (UMBS) received a grant from the U-M Provost's Transforming Learning for a Third Century Initiative.

 Our Transforming Learning Program (TLP) brings new courses and students to the Biological Station for field-based experiences.
-Students come from disciplines and social groups not typically represented at environmental field stations.
+Students come from disciplines and backgrounds not typically represented at environmental field stations.
 Their presence diversifies the conversations and research housed in our lakeside community, and they have the types of immersive experiences which we excel at providing, but which may not be the norm in their areas of study.
 This cross-fertilization is integral to preparing a new generation of broadly-informed and highly-effective environmental problem solvers.

 The Transforming Learning Program has 3 goals: